sandhyaparna/Data-Science/Modeling/Model Interpretation.md

 ### Skater
 Frameworks like Skater compute Feature importance based on an information theoretic criteria, measuring the entropy in the change of predictions, given a perturbation of a given feature.
 The intuition is that the more a model’s decision criteria depend on a feature, the more we’ll see predictions change as a function of perturbing a feature.

-### SHAP
+### SHAP (SHapley Additive exPlanations)
-frameworks like SHAP, use a combination of feature contributions and game theory to come up with SHAP values.
-Then, it computes the global feature importance by taking the average of the SHAP value magnitudes across the dataset.
+Frameworks like SHAP, use a combination of feature contributions and game theory to come up with SHAP values.
+Then, it computes the global feature importance by taking the average of the SHAP value magnitudes across the dataset.  <br/>

 ### Global Surrogate Models
 It is a way of building intepretable approximations of really complex models, global surrogate models.  <br/>